 7. Professional Safety

-Care must be taken to assess any potential risks to professionals, carers or other staff who are providing services to a family where domesticabuse is or has occurred.
+It is important to assess any potential risks to professionals, carers or other staff who are providing services to a family where domestic abuse is or has occurred.
 In such cases a risk assessment should be undertaken.
 Professionals should speak with their manager and follow their own agency’s guidance for staff safety.
-Such issues should also be discussed as part of the professional’s regular supervision (see Supervision).
+Such issues should also be discussed during supervision (see Supervision chapter).

 8. Positive Outcomes

 Positive outcomes for those affected by domestic abuse are achieved in many ways including:

 - prevention through other means such as the Sanctuary scheme, civil remedies, re-housing; and